mburr-salesforce/lwr-recipes/doc/getting_started.md

-# Getting started
+# Get Started

-Load and run a recipe in your local environment by following these steps.
+Run a recipe in your local environment by following these steps.

 ## Requirements